Foundaro Spokes Docs

 Media Library

 The Media Library is the central repository for all images and files used in your content.
 Upload once, use anywhere.
-All media is stored per workspace and accessible from the content editor.
+Images are automatically optimized with WebP variants at multiple sizes.

 Last updated: